Goan Catholics: Performing arts

 The Mando, a contemporary form of dance music, evolved in Salcette in the first half of the nineteenth century out of wedding music, specifically the Ovi.
 The songs in this style are serene and sedate, generally a monologue in the Bramhin Konkani dialects of the South Goan villages of Loutolim, Raia, Curtorim, and Benaulim.
 They are traditionally sung during the Shim (bridal departure) ceremony.
 Early composers of the Mando were Ligorio de Costa of Courtarim (1851–1919) and Carlos Trindade Dias.
 Deknni is a semi-classical dance form.
 One woman starts the dance and is later accompanied by other dancers.
 The Mussoll (pestle dance), believed to be first performed by the Kshatriyas of Chandor, commemorates the victory of King Harihara II (son of King Bukka I of the Vijaynagar Empire) over the Chola Empire at Chandrapur fortification in the fourteenth century.
 Other dances are the Portuguese Corridinho and Marcha.
 Dulpod is dance music with a quick rhythm and themes from everyday Goan life.
 Fell is a music genre performed by men and women during the Goa Carnival.
 Other dances performed at the Goan Carnival are Fulwali, Nistekaram, Vauradi, and Kunbi.
 The Ghumot is a musical instrument played, especially during weddings, and is used while performing a Mando.
 The instrument has the form of an earthen pot that is open at both sides.
 One end is covered with the skin of some wild animal, and the other is left open.

-Konkani Plays, known as Tiatr, a form of classic stage performance with live singing and acting, were written and staged in Goa.
+Konkani Plays, known as ‘Tiatr’ (theatre), a form of classic stage performance with live singing and acting, were written and staged in Goa.
 The form evolved in the 20th century with pioneer tiatrists such as Jao Agostinho Fernandes (1871–1941).
 Tiatr's themes include melodramas about family and domestic life, with each lyricist offering his own explanation for life's varied problems.
 Tiatrists include Prince Jacob and Roseferns, and in the past M. Boyer, C. Alvares, and Alfred Rose.
-On 17 April 1982 the first tiatr Italian Bhurgo by Lucasinho Ribeiro was staged in Mumbai.
+On 17 April 1892 the first tiatr Italian Bhurgo by Lucasinho Ribeiro was staged in Mumbai.
 In 2007, the Government of Goa started the Tiatr Academy to facilitate the development of the Tiart.
 The tradition Of Voviyo, ancient folk songs that were sung by women during a Ros, began prior to 1510 A.D.
 The tradition had to be discarded due to Portuguese prosecution, and the songs now live in the form of archives.
-The few which still prevail are recited to this day at weddings, expressing lofty sentiments that give vent to the feelings of the people about the marriage partners and their families and invoke the blessing of God on them like machlies.
+The few which still prevail are recited to this day at weddings, expressing lofty sentiments that give vent to the feelings of the people about the marriage partners and their families and invoke the blessing of God on them.